LevelPlayingField/levelplayingfield/src/routes/search-help/SearchHelp.md

 Level Playing Field is composed of cases and parties to cases.
 You can search by party or by case.
 Every party has a summary page and every case has a details page.
 You switch between party and case search by toggling the button to the left of the search bar.

-You can filter your search results by typing the following modifiers to any search.
+You can filter your search results by typing the following modifiers to any search:

 ### For case search: